gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

 From the belief, we then extract the pose d and angle phi with the highest probability.

-#### Histogram filter
+### Histogram filter

-each 2d white and yellow segments are projected onto the Duckiebots reference frame.
+Each 2d white and yellow segments are projected onto the Duckiebots reference frame.
 Then the horizontal distance from the white/yellow segment to the desired position (middle point between right white lane and yellow lane) is calculated.
 The same is done for the angle phi.
 For all the segments a histogram is calculated which can be then display under as an image stream.

-To see it run

-    laptop $ dts start_gui_tools

-and then

-    laptop-container $ rqt_image_view

-select the topic : /studentbot09/lane_filter_node/ml

 Snippet of the the generation of votes for the histogram filter